 A. Emerging biotech tools: synthetic biology, AI-integrated genomics

-Emerging technologies such as synthetic biology and artificial intelligence (AI)-integrated genomics are reshaping the possibilities in wildlife conservation and zoological research (Ullah et.al., 2025).
+Emerging technologies such as synthetic biology and artificial intelligence (AI)-integrated genomics are reshaping the possibilities in wildlife conservation and zoological research (Ullah etal., 2025).
 Synthetic biology allows for the design and construction of novel biological parts, devices, and entire organisms.
 This field offers potential solutions such as engineering stress-tolerant traits in endangered species, producing artificial gametes, or developing gene drives for managing invasive populations.
 Gene drives, for example, have been engineered using CRISPR-Cas systems to suppress or alter populations of disease vectors like mosquitoes (Anopheles spp.), which also impact wildlife health.
 In theory, similar tools could be adapted for conservation, such as removing invasive rodents from island ecosystems where they threaten native bird species.
 Though still experimental, these methods require rigorous ecological risk assessments before field applications can be considered.
 AI-integrated genomics accelerates data analysis and interpretation by detecting complex patterns in large genomic datasets.
 Machine learning algorithms have been used to predict gene function, model population dynamics, and identify genomic signatures of adaptation.
 Such tools can streamline conservation genomics by automating the detection of inbreeding, deleterious alleles, and demographic bottlenecks in endangered species.
 As genomic databases grow in size and complexity, AI will play a central role in transforming raw sequence data into actionable conservation insights.

 B. Expanding genomic libraries for endangered species

-Comprehensive genomic libraries are essential for understanding genetic diversity, identifying conservation units, and developing effective breeding programs (Ballou et.al., 2023).
+Comprehensive genomic libraries are essential for understanding genetic diversity, identifying conservation units, and developing effective breeding programs (Ballou etal., 2023).
 The current underrepresentation of many species in public databases limits the potential of molecular tools for wildlife management.
 The Earth BioGenome Project and the Vertebrate Genomes Project aim to sequence and annotate genomes from thousands of species, particularly those at high risk of extinction.
 High-quality reference genomes provide foundational data for functional annotation, comparative studies, and genome editing initiatives.
 The sequencing of the Sumatran orangutan (Pongo abelii), black rhinoceros (Diceros bicornis), and California condor (Gymnogyps californianus) are among the successes that have guided conservation breeding and health monitoring.
 Building and maintaining genomic repositories also supports efforts in biobanking, rewilding, and the restoration of extinct traits.
 These libraries enable rapid response in scenarios where urgent genetic rescue may be required, such as disease outbreaks or climate-induced habitat collapse.
 Increasing accessibility to these resources through open-access platforms and international consortia is vital for enabling global conservation efforts.

 C. Role of biotechnology in climate resilience and adaptation

 Climate change presents one of the most significant threats to biodiversity, altering habitat suitability, food availability, and disease dynamics.
 Biotechnology offers innovative pathways to enhance species' resilience to climate-induced stressors.
 Genomic tools can identify genes and regulatory networks associated with thermal tolerance, drought resistance, and disease immunity, which can inform selective breeding or genome editing programs.
 For instance, coral reef conservation has leveraged biotechnology to study thermally tolerant strains of symbiotic algae (Symbiodini aceae) and develop assisted evolution strategies.
 In terrestrial ecosystems, genetic markers associated with heat or salinity tolerance in amphibians, reptiles, and plants are being characterized to facilitate adaptive translocations or habitat engineering.
-Biotechnological approaches also assist in predictive modeling of species’ responses to future environmental conditions (Niazian et.al., 2020).
-Integration of ecological niche modeling with genomic data enables the selection of populations or genotypes most likely to survive in projected climate scenarios, thereby enhancing reintroduction success rates and ecosystem recovery.
+Biotechnological approaches also assist in predictive modelling of species’ responses to future environmental conditions (Niazian et al., 2020).
+Integration of ecological niche modelling with genomic data enables the selection of populations or genotypes most likely to survive in projected climate scenarios, thereby enhancing reintroduction success rates and ecosystem recovery.

 D. Potential for global biotech-driven conservation collaborations